-- ▶ SPR CUL-3 Pre-field Research: The project proponent will conduct research prior to implementing treatments as part of the cultural resource investigation.
+SPR-CUL-3 Pre-field Research: The project proponent will conduct research prior to implementing treatments as part of the cultural resource investigation.
 The purpose of this research is to properly inform survey design, based on the types of resources likely to be encountered within the treatment area, and to be prepared to interpret, record, and evaluate these findings within the context of local history and prehistory.
-The qualified archaeologist and/or archaeologically-trained resource professional will review records, study maps, read pertinent ethnographic, archaeological, and historical literature specific to the area being studied, and conduct other tasks to maximize the effectiveness of the survey.
-This SPR applies to all treatment activities and treatment types, including treatment maintenance. - ▶ SPR CUL-4 Archaeological Surveys: The project proponent will coordinate with an archaeologically-trained resource professional and/or qualified archaeologist to conduct a site-specific survey of the treatment area.
-The survey methodology (e.g., pedestrian survey, subsurface investigation) depends on whether the area has a low, moderate, or high sensitivity for resources, which is based on whether the records search, prefield research, and/or Native American consultation identifies archaeological or historical resources near or within the treatment area.
+The qualified archaeologist or archaeologically trained resource professional will review records, study maps, read pertinent ethnographic, archaeological, and historical literature specific to the area being studied, and conduct other tasks to maximize the effectiveness of the survey.
+This SPR applies to all treatment activities and treatment types.

+SPR CUL-4 Archaeological Surveys: The project proponent will coordinate with an archaeologically trained resource professional or qualified archaeologist to conduct a site-specific survey of the treatment area.
+The survey methodology (e.g., pedestrian survey, subsurface investigation) depends on whether the area has a low, moderate, or high sensitivity for resources, which is based on whether the records search, pre-field research, and/or Native American consultation identifies archaeological or, historical, resources near or within the treatment area.
 A survey report will be completed for every cultural resource survey completed.
-The specific requirements will comply with the applicable state or local agency procedures.
-This SPR applies to all treatment activities and treatment types, including treatment maintenance. - ▶ SPR CUL-5 Treatment of Archaeological Resources: If cultural resources are identified within a treatment area, and cannot be avoided, a qualified archaeologist will notify the culturally affiliated tribe(s) based on information provided by NAHC and assess, whether an archaeological find qualifies as a unique archaeological resource, an historical resource, or in coordination with said tribe(s), as a tribal cultural resource.
+The specific requirements will comply with the current edition of "Archaeological Review Procedures for CAL FIRE Projects" or equivalent state or local agency procedures, as applicable.
+This SPR applies to all treatment activities and treatment types.

+SPR CUL-5 Treatment of Archaeological Resources: If cultural resources are identified within a treatment area, and cannot be avoided, a qualified archaeologist will notify the culturally affiliated tribe(s) based on information provided by NAHC and assess, whether an archaeological find qualifies as a unique archaeological resource, an historical resource, or in coordination with said tribe(s), as a tribal cultural resource.
 The project proponent, in consultation with culturally affiliated tribe(s), will develop effective protection measures for important cultural resources located within treatment areas.
 These measures may include adjusting the treatment location or design to entirely avoid cultural resource locations or changing treatment activities so that damaging effects to cultural resources will not occur.
-These protection measures will be written in clear, enforceable language, and will be included in the survey report in accordance with applicable state or local agency procedures.
-This SPR applies to all treatment activities and treatment types, including treatment maintenance.
+These protection measures will be written in clear, enforceable language, and will be included in the survey report in accordance with the "Archaeological Review Procedures for CAL FIRE Projects" or equivalent state or local agency procedures.
+This SPR applies to all treatment activities and treatment types.